Common Conversion Optimisation Myths:

 1. It’s about improving the customer experience.

 Why are people so obsessed with improving the customer experience?
+This one of the biggest conversion optimisation myths.

 We could all create a fantastic user experience by giving free access to everything on our site or reducing prices below the market rate.
 But unless this provides a net-gain to the organisation we could quickly go out of business.